JamesTurnerGit/talktalkTechtest/Feedback.md

 - Consider where the vendingMachine should be set up, move it to the location you feel is most appropriate

 - Consider the work required to add more items to the vending machine.
 Does this reveal any places where your code is coupled?

+- Could this use the MVC or MVVM patterns?
+How should it change to follow either of these?